theoutfield/sc_sncn_motorcontrol/module_spi_master/doc/index.rst

      It needs a ``SPIPorts`` structure containing two clock blocks and 4 1-bit ports for SPI.

-4. At your IFM tile, You can use the functions to read or write SPI data.
+4. At your IF2 tile, You can use the functions to read or write SPI data.
     .. code-block:: c

         #include <CORE_C22-rev-a.bsp>   //Board Support file for SOMANET Core C22 device